Anthony Rizzo Player Props: Yankees vs. Guardians

 Anthony Rizzo At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 50th, his on-base percentage ranks 42nd, and he is 50th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 61st, his on-base percentage ranks 44th, and he is 62nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.